crutonjohn/baremetalblog/content/posts/tech/2024-02-17-democratic-csi-nvmeof-and-truenas-23-10/index.md

 ---
-title: Democratic CSI NVMEof and TrueNAS 23.10
+title: "A Bug with Democratic CSI, NVMEof, and TrueNAS 23.10"
 summary: "A patch to get NVMEoF working on TrueNAS 23.10"
 description: "Breaking News: Upgrades can break stuff"
 date: 2024-02-17